Executive Director & Founder

 Before starting TREE, Jordan spent several years working in the forests of Guyana and Belize educating on tropical forest ecology, forest management, and sustainable development.

 In addition to working in environmental education and adventure eco-tourism, Jordan has done forest monitoring, river monitoring, and was briefly a research assistant to Dr. Jake Bicknell in Guyana.
 Jordan was also a marine ecology and coastal management educator in the Mesoamerican Barrier Reef System of Belize.
 In Canada, his home country, Jordan was one of 11 participants selected for the Young Leaders for a Sustainable Future program and one of the inaugural participants in the United Nations Green Corps program for environmental professionals.
 He was also a short-term consultant for the International Institute for Sustainable Development (IISD) and an environmental policy analyst for the Canada West Foundation.

 Prior to life in the forest Jordan was a dual-sport athlete at the University of Calgary, playing four years on the varsity football and basketball teams.
-After graduating he played professional football for one season in Germany before finding his true calling in the recesses of the greater Amazon basin.
-Even though he is most content in the forest, Jordan can still be found in cities and at the beach surfing, free diving, and interacting with people from all cultures.
+After graduating, he played both sports in Europe before finding his true calling in the recesses of the greater Amazon basin.
+Even though he is most content in the forest, Jordan can still be found in cities and at the beach surfing, free diving, and interacting with all walks of life.
 Traveling, spending time with family and good friends, and laying in a hammock are the most enjoyable things in his life.